Skip to content

 Escape the city and relax in the award-winning garden next door to York Minster – free to enjoy on open days.
 Winner of the gold award for Yorkshire in Bloom for six consecutive years and one of the best views in York.

-Eating and shopping at Treasurer’s House
+Eating at Treasurer’s House

 History